COUNSELLING AND PSYCHOTHERAPY

 Certificate, Diploma and Advanced Diploma in Psychodynamic Counselling, The Counselling Foundation, St Albans

 I am a registered member of the BACP and abide by their codes of ethics and best practice.
 I attend several conferences and additional training seminars each year in line with the requirements of the BACP.
-I have an enhanced DBS certificate and full professional indemnity.
+I have a current DBS certificate and full professional indemnity.
 I am registered with the Information Commissioner's Office.

 I am a member of the Chiltern Counsellors Network.